philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 # <ins>**Mobility Agent Installation**</ins>

-The below steps need to be completed on the servers that you would like to relicate.
+The below steps need to be completed on the servers that you would like to replicate.

 Copy the mobility agent package to a location **C:\program files (x86)\Microsoft Azure Site Recovery\***